 - Provide any additional information they may require

-- Include all relevant information from your original bond receipt
+- Your original bond receipt

 5. Wait for Processing